 - Once the motion is filed, the prosecutor has 60 days to file against your expungement.
 If he or she fails to file against your expungement, the judge will decide to grant or deny your motion.
 If the prosecutor files within the 60 days against your expungement, the judge will schedule a hearing to hear from both the prosecutor and your attorney and make a ruling.

 What Are the Benefits of an Expungement?

-If you are asked on a job application about your expunged arrest or criminal conviction, you can legally answer ‘no’ because an expunged account is completely wiped from your record.
+If you are asked when you apply for a job about your expunged arrest or criminal conviction, you can legally answer ‘no’ because an expunged account is completely wiped from your criminal record.

 Expungement Laws in Kentucky

 For more information about expungements in Kentucky, visit the Kentucky Court of Justice.